Methods and techniques for clinical trials on antimalarial drug efficacy: Genotyping to identify parasite populations

 The use of polymerase chain reaction (PCR)-corrected cure rates has become accepted as end-points in regulatory clinical trials and for monitoring antimalarial drugs as it improves overall comparability.
 In order to achieve harmonization and to overcome the considerable variation in sampling procedures, genotyping techniques and interpretation of data, the Medicines for Malaria Venture convened a meeting, cosponsored by WHO, of experts in the ﬁeld of Plasmodium genotyping to achieve consensus on standard operating procedures that would be applied in all specialist malaria genotyping laboratories.

-This publication provides an overview of the discussions at the meeting and of the agreed recommendations, structured around six topics: (i) sampling scheme, (ii) methods of blood sampling and sample storage, (iii) genotyping strategy, (iv) analyses and outcome classification, (v) quality control and (vi) genotyping of P. vivax.
+This publication provides an overview of the discussions during an Informal consultation organized by the Medicines for Malaria Venture and cosponsored by WHO on 29-31 May 2007, and of the agreed recommendations, structured around six topics: (i) sampling scheme, (ii) methods of blood sampling and sample storage, (iii) genotyping strategy, (iv) analyses and outcome classification, (v) quality control and (vi) genotyping of P. vivax.

 Recommended genotyping procedures